 Democrats largely favor the U.S. admitting thousands of Afghan refugees.
-Three-quarters are in favor, including a third who say they strongly favor this.
-Liberal Democrats (87%) are more likely than conservative and moderate Democrats (66%) to favor this.
+Threequarters are in favor, including a third who say they strongly favor this.
+Liberal Democrats (87%) are more likely than the U.S. admitting thousands of refugees from Afghanistan into conservative and moderate Democrats (66%) to favor this.
 About half of liberal Democrats (49%) say they strongly favor admitting these refugees.